E-DPNCT: An Enhanced Attack Resilient Differential Privacy Model For Smart Grids Using Split Noise Cancellation: Preliminary Knowledge

 \subsection{Differential Privacy}

-The probabilistic model of Dwork \emph{et al.} \cite{dwork2014algorithmic} states that the DP protected data ensures privacy for a mechanism $M$ if any two neighbouring data sets $D1$ and $D2$ differ in one record and for all the possible outcomes $S \subseteq Range (M)$, the below equation is satisfied:
+The probabilistic model of Dwork \emph{et al.} \cite{dwork2014algorithmic} states that the DP protected data ensures privacy for a mechanism $M$ for any two neighbouring data sets $D1$ and $D2$ that differ in one record and for all the possible outcomes $S \subseteq Range (M)$, if the below equation \ref{Eq:1} is satisfied \cite{dwork2014algorithmic}:

-With the privacy parameter $\epsilon$ controlled by user ranges from $0 - 1$.
-With a decreasing trend in the utility, the lesser the value of $\epsilon$ the more private the data would be.
+This ensures that if a query function $f$ runs on the neighbouring data sets $D1$ and $D2$ then the outputs are indistinguishable by the differential privacy mechanism $M$ where $\epsilon$ is the privacy budget.